PragyaKimothi/Magical_Arena/README.md

    5.And so on.

 PROBLEM SOLUTION                                                                                               :
-I have used Java to implement the solution.
+I have used Java to implement the solution for Magical Arena.

 EXPLANATION :